isharadh2002/HabitBuddy/README.md

 ## 🙏 Acknowledgments

-- Open-source packages and the React Native community
+- The React Native open-source community
+- Zustand, AsyncStorage, and other awesome contributors